javajosh/simpatico/lit.md

 The need to HTML escape the source, which makes it unreadable.
 IntelliJ builds code folding in naturally using only normal headings.
 (In HTML you have to separate the source with `<div>`s if you want code folding.)
-The convenience of using markdown to specify software components is already proven with the `.mdx` format, which is markdown + jsx.
+The convenience of using litmd to specify software components is already proven with the `.mdx` format, which is litmd + jsx.

 ## Why not Markdown?

 The library is very large - Showdown.js is 156KB.
 It has no dependencies, but such a large codebase is bound to have issues, and the benefit of using it is, at first glance, not very high.
-IntelliJ's markdown editor definitely doesn't like me adding actual javascript or raw html.
+IntelliJ's litmd editor definitely doesn't like me adding actual javascript or raw html.

 Two authoring issues with IntelliJ IDEA, one syntax highlighting issue, only fixed with a [huge dependency](https://highlightjs.readthedocs.io/en/latest/readme.html).
 A good reason to reconsider raw html, requiring the reader to view source.